MirelaBe/TreeAI/README.md

 6. Stand age, regeneration conditions (i.e., presence or absence, numbers of saplings), and management operations.
 For the plots with RGB/RGB-NIR images, the inclusion of high-resolution multispectral/hyperspectral images, high-resolution ground panorama photographs, UAV and/or terrestrial LiDAR point clouds data will be highly valuable.

-#### ***License to be specified for the data usage: 1) CC BY, 2) CC BY SA, 3) CC BY NC SA, or 4) MIT.
-Short explanation of the license meaning:***
-1. CC BY: Maximizes the dataset’s accessibility and usage, including commercial uses, but ensures you are credited.
-2. CC BY SA: Adds a condition that any modifications must be shared under the same license, promoting openness.
-3. CC BY NC SA: Limits the use to non-commercial purposes and ensures derivatives stay open, providing protection against commercial exploitation.
-4. MIT License: Very permissive, allowing almost any use, including commercial, as long as attribution is provided.

 ### Expertise with DL: Data Science Competition
 We will organize a data science competition for tree species identification between February and June 2025.
 Please express your interest in participating in the data science competition by October 30 and we will send you more information.
 ### Countries with open RGBI imagery: